Lariel-de/LarielsQoL/README.md

 Improves the Pokémon breeding experience with clearer logic and better control.

 - Form and palette handling
+- Control gender
+- Shiny options - can be also disabled
+- Own GUI for editing Eggs (Form/Palette/Gender)
 - Clean inheritance logic
 - Extendable service structure for future breeding features